What we do and why

-- Since 2009 we have cared for over 100 end of life patients and provided thousands of hours of support to people affected by life limiting illness, and this number is increasing annually.
+- Since 2009 and up until January 2022, we have cared for 223 end of life patients and their loved ones.
+We have also provided thousands of hours of support to people affected by life limiting illness, and this number is increasing annually.
 In addition we have provided hospital visits, equipment, telephone support, information, health workshops and professional development education.
 We have also raised the profile of home-based end of life care and supportive therapies in Portugal.

 Our services are in demand throughout the Algarve.
-Currently, we are able to offer 24 hr care to those living in the Western Algarve; further into the Central region we offer a slightly reduced service.
+Currently, we are able to offer full end of life care and support to those living in the Western Algarve.
+Further into the Central region we offer a slightly reduced service.
 It is our aim to expand our provision to ensure its availability across the region, giving equal access to all.